HelenevB/SEI-project04-wineApp-Frontend/README.md

 **Featured Code**

-The wine index was a crucial part of the site as the ‘’on-click” of each wine classification would take you to a wine list rendered by the spooncular API.
+The wine index was a crucial part of the site as the ‘’on-click” of each wine classification would take you to a wine list rendered by the Spoonacular  API.
 The API we worked with took two parameters, the wine classification, i.e.chardonnay and the number of wines we wanted to render.

 <img src="photos/axioscode.png" width=100%>

 We started by hardcoding each wine classification into the API, and from this, we successfully rendered the index page (as it looks now).
 However, the code was repetitive and not in line with React's best practices by having one component that could be rendered multiple times.
 We knew we had to refactor our code to be more dynamic.

-The visual from the index helped to break down the requirements: we could see we had one ‘div” ("wineIndex") that held multiple "divs`" (one for each wine classification).
+The visual from the index helped to break down the requirements: we could see we had one 'div' ("wineIndex") that held multiple "divs`" (one for each wine classification).
 Therefore, to render correctly, we established we’d need the following:

-1. A data set to loop through, created within our application based on the spooncular classification list:
+1. A data set to loop through, created within our application based on the Spoonacular  classification list:

 <img src="photos/datawine.png" width=100%>